-Luckily, however, there are a number of door security devices, and other security options as well, that are very affordable and yet effective.
+Luckily, however, there are a number of door security devices and other security options that are very affordable yet effective.
 The items shown on this page are also very simple to install.
-Some of them merely slide in place, while others only require drilling a few holes.
+Some of them merely slide in place while others only require drilling a few holes.

 Some door security devices offer alarms to scare off intruders and alert homeowners while others physically act to stop any forced entry.
 Any one of these items can help improve the level of security of your home, but in some cases, using more than one measure is the safest bet.

 One type of door security device is an alarm.
-There are monitored alarms systems and unmonitored alarms.
+There are monitored alarm systems and unmonitored alarms.

 Monitored Alarm Systems

 Certainly, there are security systems that will provide alarms as they monitor your home for a monthly fee.
 They will alert you to intrusions and send help if needed.
 A search online will reveal the options.
 ADT Plus is just one example of a recognized leader in monitored home alarm systems.